Ely Navarro

 Elysiah Navarro (born August 4, 2004) is an American racing driver.
 He currently competes in the U.S. F2000 National Championship with DEForce Racing.

 Career highlights

 Navarro gained recognition as a karting standout, winning the first-place prize at the Second Annual Lucas Oil School of Racing Scholarship Shootout when he was just 15 years old.

-In 2020, he won the Lucas Oil School of Racing Formula Car Series championship.
+In 2020, Navarro won the Lucas Oil School of Racing Formula Car Series championship.

 In the 2021 U.S. F2000 National Championship season, he participated in 18 races but did not secure any wins or poles, finishing 17th overall with a total of 105 points.